SravanChittupalli/sharingan/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I guess everyone must have used opencv at least once and it is a really good library for image processing.
 The problem is that we are soo much reliant on it that we generally tend to missout on the implementation.
-I have done the same and made projects by just importing `cv2` and  using the plethora of functions it provides.
-Therefore I am starting this repo to work with pixels and produce the same magic that opencv produces.
+I have done the same and made projects by just importing `cv2` and  using the plethora of functions it provides but I found some gaps in my knowledge which can only be cleared by implementing things from scratch.
+Therefore I am starting this repo to work with raw pixel values and produce the same magic that opencv produces.

 ### Built With